Safety & trust assumptions

 Three mechanisms keep BTC custody with the depositor at all times.

-tRefund= 3 days on Testnet).
-If activation does not complete within the configured window, the depositor can sign the refund path with the depositor key and recover BTC unilaterally. - Protocol-level fraud detection.
-The depositor (or any Universal Challenger or Application Vault Keeper) can verify every claim against Ethereum state.
-A claim made without a valid
+- On-chain refund hash timelock.
+The Pre-PegIn output includes a refund leaf with a timelock of 3 days on the public testnet.
+If activation does not complete within the configured window, the depositor can sign the refund path with the depositor key and recover BTC unilaterally.

-VaultRedeemableevent cannot defend itself against a challenge — the claimer's bond is forfeited and the BTC stays in the vault.
+- Protocol-level fraud detection.
+The depositor, Universal Challengers, and relevant protocol participants can verify claims against Ethereum state.
+A claim made without the required Ethereum redemption state cannot defend itself against a valid challenge; the claimer's bond is forfeited and the BTC stays in the vault.

 No single party, including the Vault Provider, can unilaterally release a depositor's BTC.
 Every canonical spend requires either the depositor's signatures or the depositor's pre-committed authorization established at vault creation.

-The BTC held in a vault can only ever be released along the spending paths committed at vault creation.
+The BTC held in a vault can only be released along the spending paths committed at vault creation.
 Those paths terminate at a small, pre-agreed set of destinations:

-- The Bitcoin address of an arbitrageur (Application Vault Keeper) — on liquidation paths.
+- The Bitcoin address of an arbitrageur (Application Vault Keeper), on liquidation paths.

 This set is fixed when the vault is created and is enforced by Bitcoin's consensus rules through the Taproot script.
 Even in a catastrophic bug elsewhere in the system, BTC in an existing vault cannot leave this set: doing so would require a Bitcoin spend that was never signed and is not encoded in any leaf of the script.
 Bitcoin will not accept such a spend.

-As an additional security mechanism, a Security Council can block payouts in catastrophic-bug scenarios (such as a total failure of the zero-knowledge proof system) by broadcasting a CouncilNoPayout transaction.
-The Security Council can prevent BTC from being released to a fraudulent claimer, but cannot redirect BTC anywhere — its only on-chain power is to block.
-The Security Council keys are not part of the destination set above; they are signers for blocking, not recipients of BTC.
+As an additional security mechanism, a Security Council can block payouts in catastrophic-bug scenarios, such as a total failure of the zero-knowledge proof system, by broadcasting a council no payout transaction.
+The Security Council can prevent BTC from being released to a fraudulent claimer, but cannot redirect BTC anywhere; its only on-chain power is to block.
+The Security Council keys are not part of the destination set above.
+They are signers for blocking, not recipients of BTC.

 No rehypothecation

 The collateral cannot be transferred, rehypothecated, lent out, or repurposed by any participant.
 Each vault is a single Bitcoin output bound by its Taproot script at creation.
-The vaultBTC accounting token on Ethereum is restricted by the contracts that issue it: it is minted automatically when a vault is activated as collateral on a registered application, burned when the vault is withdrawn or liquidated, and is not freely transferable as a general-purpose asset.
+The Ethereum-side accounting that represents a vault as collateral exists only while the vault is supplied; it is cleared when the vault is withdrawn or liquidated and is never freely transferable.
 There is no protocol path along which a third party can route a depositor's BTC into a different position, an internal balance sheet, or an off-protocol product.

 Vault Provider

-No custody: a Vault Provider cannot construct any spend that was not committed at vault creation, and cannot release BTC outside the pre-signed paths.
+- No custody: a Vault Provider cannot construct any spend that was not committed at vault creation, and cannot release BTC outside the pre-signed paths.

 Application Vault Keeper (AVK)